I’m a Colorado local with insights into the most fun and unique things to do in Boulder!

 NOAA Earth System Research Laboratory

-One of the more unique things you can do in Boulder is to check out the National Oceanic and Atmospheric Administration!
+One of the more unique things to do in Boulder is to check out the National Oceanic and Atmospheric Administration!
 They do lots of research and work on weather forecasts both on Earth and in space.
 If you’re a meteorology buff, this is right up your alley!

-👉 Important Note: NOAA is currently not conducting its tours due to the health crisis.
+👉 Important Note: NOAA is currently not conducting its tours, but plans to resume in fall, 2023.
 Be sure to check the website to find out when they’ll be back on!

-Colorado is well-known for its craft beer industry and there are plenty of brewery tours to take throughout the state!
-The Avery Brewing Company is one great brewery in Boulder where you can pop in and have a pint.
+Colorado is well-known for its craft beer industry, and Avery Brewing Company is one great brewery in Boulder where you can pop in and have a pint.
+Visit the taproom to sample a variety of pours, which are even better when paired with its elevated pub food.

 Celestial Seasonings Tea Factory